 Lessons for the 70th Year The most urgent lesson from this narrative of UN history is that we must understand the living legacy of the colonial era if we are to escape its murderous grip.
 That will not be easy for lies, half-truths and a complete refusal to admit to colossal crimes have for 70 years cloaked the reality of the global elites created by the Age of Empire.
 Their rule has been the bloodiest period of human history, the most corrupt, the most shameless and destructive in the torment of the weak and the plunder of the earth; but it has been presented as an advance towards Europe’s Belle Epoque and turned into the stuff of romance and adventure in fiction, theater and film.

 East Asia as a whole is experiencing tensions reminiscent of the Cold War years.
-North Korea has repeatedly threatened nuclear war.
+North Korea threats of nuclear war have receded, but for how long remains to be seen.
 Beijing’s claims and activities in the South China Sea could easily flare into something really ugly.

-The European Union is facing existential choices as Britain holds a referendum (23 June) on whether to remain a member and the long-running Greek economic crisis enters yet another inconclusive phase.
-There are also the problems of refugee inflows from Africa and the Middle East and the troubled relationship with the Russian Federation.
-Meanwhile, the political Right is strengthening across Europe, stirring fears that pre-World War II history could repeat itself.
+The European Union is facing existential choices as Brtain heads for the exit.
+The refugee inflows from Africa and the Middle East have eased but the political Right is strengthening across Europe, stirring fears that pre-World War II history could repeat itself.

 In the Middle East, the chaos of Syria and Iraq is framed by the troubled triangular relationship of Turkey, Saudi Arabia and Iran, and engages four of the five Permanent Members of the Security Council.
 Perhaps all of them are involved in the proxy struggle of various factions of “extremist Islam.”

-The United States presidential election could put an “America First” proponent in the White House, making every global crisis more difficult to resolve.
+The United States has put an “America First” proponent in the White House, making every global crisis more difficult to resolve.

 Developing countries fortunate enough to be not directly involved in any of the situations above face challenges ranging from desperate poverty and middle income stagnation to the creeping onset of climate change.

-In dealing with any or all of the above the United Nations has little traction, largely because its internal narratives are not cognizant of the realities of international order.
+In dealing with any or all of the above the United Nations has little traction, largely because its internal narratives are corrupted by senior officials without integrity.
 In part, the UN is also disabled by its 19th Century processes and approach to issues.